-You have a female dog and she isn’t spayed.
-However, she also hasn’t had any unsupervised contact with other dogs, including male uncastrated dogs.
+Here's a situation: you have a female dog and she isn’t spayed.
+She hasn’t had any unsupervised contact with uncastrated male dogs.
 She hasn’t left your sight in the last months and she is certainly not pregnant.
-Yet, she seems pregnant.
-You need to know how to identify a false pregnancy in dogs and what to do about the symptoms you're seeing.
+Yet, she acts like she's pregnant.
+This is familiar condition called false pregnancy in dogs and you should know what to do about the symptoms you're seeing.

-She displays all the key signs of maternal (mothering) behavior, she is feeling lethargic and has nausea.
-She is also displaying some physical signs that are typical for a pregnancy.
-And, all this is happening following her estrus (heat)!
+Typically, female dogs will display all the key signs of maternal (mothering) behavior, feeling lethargic and have nausea.
+They will also display some physical signs of pregnancy.
+And, all this is happening following their estrus (heat).

-Do not worry.
-What your dog is experiencing is Pseudocyesis, commonly known as a phantom pregnancy, false pregnancy or just pseudo-pregnancy.
-And as weird and unusual as it may seem to us, humans, in unsprayed and intact (virgin) female dogs it actually happens fairly often.
+Do not worry – what your dog is experiencing is Pseudocyesis, commonly known as a phantom pregnancy, false pregnancy or just pseudo-pregnancy in dogs.
+As unusual as it may seem, in unsprayed and intact (virgin) female dogs it actually happens fairly often.

-If your female furry friend starts experiencing Pseudocyesis, keep calm and simply take her to your local veterinarian.
-A proper understanding of pseudo-pregnancy, as well as a timely visit to the vet are the best things you can do for an ideal and clean resolution to the whole situation.
+If your female dog starts experiencing Pseudocyesis, keep calm and take her to your veterinarian.
+A proper understanding of pseudo-pregnancy, as well as a timely visit to the vet, are the best things you can do for an ideal, clean resolution to the whole situation.

 How to Identify False Pregnancy in Dogs

 Symptoms of False Pregnancy in Dogs

 What should you expect when your dog is experiencing a Pseudocyesis?
 As the name suggests, the symptoms of dog phantom pregnancy are almost identical with those of an actual pregnancy.